ATOMScience-org/AMPL/README.md

 &nbsp;

 ### Code Push Policy
 It's recommended to use a development branch to do the work.
-After each release, there will be a development branch opened for development.
+After each release, there will be a branch opened for development.

 The policy is